bigladder/erin/docs/user-guide/user-guide.md

 - `distribution_name`: one of 'fixed', 'uniform', 'normal', 'weibull', 'table'
 - `param_1`
-    - fixed: the fixed value
+    - fixed: the fixed value (units: seconds)
-    - uniform: the lower bound
+    - uniform: the lower bound (units: seconds)
-    - normal: the mean of the distribution
+    - normal: the mean of the distribution (units: seconds)
-    - weibull: the shape parameter of the Weibull distribution
+    - weibull: the shape parameter of the Weibull distribution (unitless)
-    - table: name of a CSV file with the quantile (i.e., inverse cumulative distribution function) defined in two columns: variate and dtime (no header)
+    - table: name of a CSV file with the quantile (i.e., inverse cumulative distribution function) defined in two columns: variate and dtime (no header) (units: seconds)
 - `param_2`
     - fixed: the number of samples
-    - uniform: the upper bound
+    - uniform: the upper bound (units: seconds)
-    - normal: the standard deviation of the distribution
+    - normal: the standard deviation of the distribution (units: seconds)
-    - weibull: the scale parameter of the Weibull distribution
+    - weibull: the scale parameter of the Weibull distribution (units: seconds)
     - table: the number of samples
 - `param_3`
     - fixed: unused, don't write anything (i.e., leave blank)
     - uniform: the number of samples
     - normal: the number of samples
-    - weibull: the location parameter of the Weibull distribution
+    - weibull: the location parameter of the Weibull distribution (units: seconds)
     - table: unused, don't write anything (i.e., leave blank)
 - `param_4`
     - fixed: unused, don't write anything (i.e., leave blank)